fredgeorge/kotlin_template/README.md

 in IntelliJ IDEA by JetBrains.
 Adapt as necessary for your environment.

-Note: This implementation was setup to use:
+Note: This implementation was set up to use:

 - IntelliJ 2024.3.1 (Ultimate Edition)
 - Kotlin 2.1.0